-Pennings & Harianto (1992)carried out a study to examine the propensity of an organisation to adopt technological innovations.
+Pennings & Harianto (1992) carried out a study to examine the propensity of an organisation to adopt technological innovations.
 A sample of 152 banks from 300 large banks in the United States covering a period of 11 years was selected for the study.
 The research was done to address the introduction of a new form of innovation, video banking services.
 They tested whether the experience in computer and telecom, capital investments in system and equipment and interfirm linkages with firms from computer, insurance etc have an impact on the adoption of video banking services.
-The study resulted that the experience in IT and interfirm linkages have an impact on the adoption of video banking in the American banking industry.
+The study resulted that the experience in IT and interfirm linkages have an impact on the adoption of innovations and the capital investments have no specific impact on the adoption of video banking in the American banking industry.

 Phuong Nam (2014) targets to discover the reasons, motivations and challenges involved in the implementation process of e-banking services in Vietnam.
-It was a case study and after reviewing several kinds of literature and conducting semi-structured interviews with the representatives and customers the researcher concludes that the motivations for the implementation of e-banking services are to expand the market and to increase customer satisfaction.
+It was a case study and after reviewing several kinds of literature and conducting semi-structured interviews with the representatives and customers the researcher concludes that the motivations for the implementation of e-banking serivices are to expand the market and to increase customer satisfaction.
 The study also identified the challenges in the e-banking implementation i.e. unwillingness and lack of knowledge of customers and underdeveloped infrastructure.